arthmis/reshipi/README.md

     npm run dev
 ```

-Go to `localhost:8000` on your web browser to go to enter the website.
+Go to `localhost:8000` on your web browser to enter the website.
 From here, you can create your own reshipi account and add, update, delete and search recipes.
 If these instructions don't lead to a working app then please let me know.